ChrisPritchard/Tetris/README.md

 # Tetris

-Classic tetris, implemented in F# with MonoGame.
+Classic tetris, implemented in F# with MonoGame and CoreRT.
 An exercise in functional programming and game solution design.

 ## Supported platforms

-Being dotnet core 2.1, it should work on all platforms.
+Being dotnet core 2.1, it should work on all platforms that supports (Windows, Linux, Mac).
 Tested (and largely coded on) Windows 10.
+A full list of dotnet core supported platforms can be found from here: <https://github.com/dotnet/core/blob/master/release-notes/2.1/2.1-supported-os.md>

 A note for mac users: part of the compilation of this game involves building the content, done using a MonoGame content builder referenced via Nuget.
 On OSX, this component does not work with just dotnet core.
 I have managed to get it going by doing the following: